luben/zstd-jni/README.md

 -------

 The code for these JNI bindings is licenced under 2-clause BSD license.
-The native **Zstd** library is licensed under 3-clause BSD license with a patent grant.
-See the LICENSE and src/main/native/LICENSE for full copyright and conditions.
+The native **Zstd** library is licensed under 3-clause BSD license and GPL2.
+See the LICENSE file and LICENSE and COPYRIGHT in src/main/native for full copyright and conditions.